Here are more tips from Joel Craddock, President of Doc’s Facilities Solutions, on how your cleaning company can move ahead of competitors.

 Joel “Doc” Craddock has over 30 years of experience in the commercial facilities maintenance industry.
 Joel has held numerous leadership positions and has a strong passion to improve the quality and health impact of professional cleaning services.
 Joel can be reached at firstname.lastname@example.org.

 Be more competitive with CleanTelligent Software!
-We offer many solutions for cleaning business owners, such as bidding and estimating.
+We offer many solutions for cleaning business owners, such as mobile Busines Intelligence (BI).
 Learn about our cleaning company software on our solutions page!